core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Recipient Key and the public key are from the Recipient Context associated to endpoint X. The Recipient Key is used as salt in the HKDF, when deriving the Pairwise Recipient Key.

+* IKM-Sender - the Input Keying Material (IKM) used in HKDF for the derivation of the Pairwise Sender Key - is the concatenation of the endpoint's own public key, the other endpoint X's public key from the Recipient Context, and the Shared Secret

+* IKM-Recipient - the Input Keying Material (IKM) used in HKDF for the derivation of the Recipient Sender Key - is the concatenation of other endpoint X's public key from the Recipient Context, the endpoint's own public key, and the Shared Secret.

-* The Shared Secret is computed as a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, where the endpoint uses its private key and the public key of the other endpoint X. The Shared Secret is used as Input Keying Material (IKM) in the HKDF.
+* The Shared Secret is computed as a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, where the endpoint uses its private key and the public key of the other endpoint X. For EdDSA, the procedure is described in Section 5 of {{RFC7748}}.

 * info and L are as defined in Section 3.2.1 of {{RFC8613}}.

 If EdDSA asymmetric keys are used, the Edward coordinates are mapped to Montgomery coordinates using the maps defined in Sections 4.1 and 4.2 of {{RFC7748}}, before using the X25519 and X448 functions defined in Section 5 of {{RFC7748}}.